gluster/gluster-ansible-cluster/README.md

 The gluster.cluster role has multiple sub-roles which are invoked depending on the variables that are set.
 The sub-roles are:

-  1. gluster_volume - manage gluster volumes(create, delete, start, stop)
+  1. gluster_volume - manage gluster volumes(create, delete, start, stop, set)
-  2. gluster_volume_set - set specific options for gluster volumes
-  3. gluster_brick - perform add/remove/replace operations on existing bricks
+  2. gluster_brick - perform add/remove/replace operations on existing bricks

 Requirements
 ------------